jonentropy/hgdc-x/README.md

 ============

 hgdc-x is a cross-platform desktop client for the Hackathon Gunther Daemon music player project.
+It requires you to be running an hgd server on your local network.
 The official github repository for the server can be found at https://github.com/vext01/hgd.

 hgdc-x is a feature complete GUI client for hgd, including SSL encryption and administrative commands.
 It is written in cross-platform Lazarus/Freepascal and is designed to target Linux (GTK or QT), Mac OS X (Carbon) and Windows (Win32 or QT).
 Other targets, for example FreeBSD are possible but untested.